Xinyu-Li-123/xinyu-li-123.github.io/content/posts/learning-notes/rust/cheatsheet/index.md

 }
 ```

-### Represent "any type that implement some trait"
+### `impl`, `Box`, and representing "any type that implement some trait"

 Rust enforces that size of type must be known at compile time.
 This is why you almost never see `str` used directly, b/c it's a variable length string.
 Instead, the fixed-size `&str` reference is used.

 The implication of this rule on function call is as follows:

-To represent "any type that implements some trait"
+To represent "any type that implements some trait",

 - for function argument, we can use `impl Trait`.